-2. Have an emergency fund.
+3. Have an emergency fund.
 Financial planners will tell you that you should have an emergency fund of at least 3 to 6 months.
-I usually tell people to have a bit more than 6 months because medical emergencies can be quite costly (even if you are insured), and whenever there is a long-term significant medical emergency, chances are you may lose your job or may not be able to work.
-I’ve seen way too many instances where people not only live paycheck to paycheck, but also live so “on the edge” and engage in risky behaviour, that all it takes is one incident that pushes them toward insolvency.
+But I usually aim for 6 months to 1 year.
+Why?
+Because medical emergencies can be quite costly (even if you have insurance).
+And whenever there is a significant medical emergency, chances are you may lose your job or may not be able to work for a period of time.
+I’ve seen so many instances of people living paycheck to paycheck.
+They live so “close to the edge” that one unexpected incident is all it takes to push them toward complete insolvency.

-3. Be frugal and avoid the consumption treadmill.
-Being frugal not only will help to obtain an emergency fund, but will also help to avoid the consumption treadmill (a.k.a. the rat race).
+4. Be frugal and avoid the consumption treadmill.
+Being frugal not only will help to obtain an emergency fund, but will also help to avoid the “earn-and-consume” treadmill.
 Nigel Marsh sums it up nicely when he said in a TED talk, “There are thousands and thousands of people out there leading lives of quiet, screaming desperation, where they work long, hard hours at jobs they hate to enable them to buy things they don’t need to impress people they don’t like.”
 Working for the sake of supporting a spendthrift lifestyle is a feedback loop that is not only unhealthy but will lead to greater unhappiness and disillusionment later on in life.
-A frugal lifestyle protects you as an employee by helping to achieve not just future financial freedom, but freedom from the enslavement of materialism and the rat race.
+A frugal lifestyle protects you as an employee by helping to achieve not just future financial freedom, but freedom from materialism and the enslaving rat race.